pymupdf/PyMuPDF/docs/document.rst

 ======================================= ==========================================================
 **Method / Attribute**                  **Short Description**
 ======================================= ==========================================================
-:meth:`Document.addLayerConfig`         PDF only: make new optional content configuration :meth:`Document.addOCG`                 PDF only: add new optional content group :meth:`Document.authenticate`           gain access to an encrypted document :meth:`Document.can_save_incrementally` check if incremental save is possible :meth:`Document.chapterPageCount`       number of pages in chapter :meth:`Document.close`                  close the document :meth:`Document.convertToPDF`           write a PDF version to memory :meth:`Document.copyPage`               PDF only: copy a page reference :meth:`Document.deletePage`             PDF only: delete a page :meth:`Document.deletePageRange`        PDF only: delete a page range :meth:`Document.delTOC_item`            PDF only: remove a single TOC item :meth:`Document.embeddedFileAdd`        PDF only: add a new embedded file from buffer :meth:`Document.embeddedFileCount`      PDF only: number of embedded files :meth:`Document.embeddedFileDel`        PDF only: delete an embedded file entry
+:meth:`Document.add_layer_config`       PDF only: make new optional content configuration :meth:`Document.add_ocg`                PDF only: add new optional content group :meth:`Document.authenticate`           gain access to an encrypted document :meth:`Document.can_save_incrementally` check if incremental save is possible :meth:`Document.chapterPageCount`       number of pages in chapter :meth:`Document.close`                  close the document :meth:`Document.convertToPDF`           write a PDF version to memory :meth:`Document.copyPage`               PDF only: copy a page reference :meth:`Document.del_toc_item`           PDF only: remove a single TOC item :meth:`Document.deletePage`             PDF only: delete a page :meth:`Document.deletePageRange`        PDF only: delete a page range :meth:`Document.embeddedFileAdd`        PDF only: add a new embedded file from buffer :meth:`Document.embeddedFileCount`      PDF only: number of embedded files :meth:`Document.embeddedFileDel`        PDF only: delete an embedded file entry